amirongit/notecode/django.md

 a nested `Meta` class within a model provides metadata (anything that is not a field).

-`Manager` provides DB query operations to models.<br>
+`Manager`s are interfaces through which database query operations are provided on models.<br>
-a default instance is assigned to `objects` unless a custom manager is defined.<br>
+a default instance is assigned to `objects` attribute of models unless custom ones are defined.<br>
+if custom managers are defined on models, the first one is picked as the default manager.<br>
 it is accessible only through model classes, not instances.

 row-level behaviour is defined via instance methods & properties.<br>